 Any person who is not satisfied with the way a request has been dealt with may appeal.
-The Office of the Police and Crime Commissioner's appeals process is independent of any person who has been involved in the FOI process to that point.
+The OPCC's appeals process is independent of any person who has been involved in the FOI process to that point.

-Appeals - Any person who is not satisfied with the way a request has been dealt with may appeal.
-The Office of the Police and Crime Commissioner's appeals process is independent of any person who has been involved in the FOI process to that point.
 If you are dissatisfied with the decision, you may make application to the Information Commissioner for a decision on whether the request for information has been dealt with in accordance with the requirements of the Act.